dreamy32/aidebates/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND)** license.
 For more details, see the [LICENSE](./LICENSE) file.

 Check out the [Next.js GitHub repository](https://github.com/vercel/next.js/) for framework-related documentation.